• Skip to primary navigation

 Valentine's Day Cake Pops

 I dipped these cake pops in pink and white chocolate candy melts for a seasonal twist for Valentine's Day.
-While these definitely have a seasonal theme to them, you can dip them in any kind of chocolate to make them when ever you want.
+While these definitely have a seasonal theme to them, you can dip them in any kind of chocolate to make them whenever you want.
 Go for red, white, and blue for July 4th or black and orange for Halloween.
 You can also choose a flavored cake on the inside if you really want to get into the details.

 Ingreidents Needed For Cake Pops